reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 Two ReservoirPy nodes currently supports this feature: :py:class:`~.Ridge` and :py:class:`~.IPReservoir`.

-As an example, we will train the readout layer of an ESN using FORCE learning.
-We first create some toy dataset: the task we need the ESN to perform is to predict the cosine form of a wave given its sine form.
+As an example, we will gradually fit the readout layer of an ESN.
+We first create some toy dataset: the task we need the ESN to perform is classification on the Japanese vowels dataset.

 .. ipython:: python